Pou 1 Community Adaptation Planning

 How are we rolling this out?

-Community adaptation planning will happen in two stages.
+Community adaptation planning is happening in two stages.
 The stages focus on places with the highest risk and vulnerability to coastal hazards and river flooding.

 For more information on the assessment process of stage areas, see here: